Omaha Defective Car Seat Lawyer

 - Weak frames: All seats are required to support the weight of the child.
 If a car seat does not adequately provide this support, either through inadequate materials or damaged components, it can be highly dangerous to the child.

 The NHTSA and the Consumer Product Safety Commission (CPSC) between them investigate reports of alleged safety problems.
 If their experts determine that a defective baby seat injured a child (or allowed the child to be injured in a collision), there will likely be severe consequences for the manufacturer.
-Additionally, the manufacturers of the safety seats could be held liable in a personal injury lawsuit for any damages caused by their defective products.
+Additionally, the manufacturers of the safety seats could be held liable in a personal injury lawsuit for any damages caused by their defective children's products.

 Getting in a wreck can be terrifying, especially if your baby or toddler is in the car with you.
 The consequences of a crash can be worse if your child’s car seat does not properly protect them.
 If you think your car seat is defective and your child’s safety at risk, or you believe your child was injured because a car seat failed to work properly, act immediately and work with an experienced Omaha product liability attorney.